ikr/annotator-store-lite/README.md

 Include the `<script>` elements from [www/demo/index.html](https://github.com/ikr/annotator-store-lite/blob/master/www/demo/index.html#L58) into your Web page.
-You'll probably find it easier to use the [Bower](http://bower.io) package manager to fetch all the JS [dependencies](https://github.com/ikr/annotator-store-lite/blob/master/www/demo/bower.json), just as the demo page does.
+You'll probably find it easier to use [Bower](http://bower.io) package manager to fetch all the JS [dependencies](https://github.com/ikr/annotator-store-lite/blob/master/www/demo/bower.json), just as the demo page does.